Hayden-Cao/Automatic-Sim-Restart/README.md

-# Automatic Simulation Restart on Node Edit Scripts
+## Automatic Simulation Restart on Node Edit Scripts

-This will work for simulations running on both NOVNC and the iGPU/NVIDIA launch but there are slightly different steps that I explain below
+This will work for simulations running on both NOVNC and the iGPU/NVIDIA launch using rocker but there are slightly different steps that I explain below.

 **Link to Video Demo:** https://youtu.be/zE94DPURdSI

-# Setup Steps:
+### Setup Steps:

 ## 1) Place a nodes and scripts folder inside your f1tenth_gym_ros folder on your local PC